All Episodes

 I feel like it goes from one polarity to the other.

-And we're certainly not yet on that side of the gyroscope that's moving us back towards the middle, um, which is very, very frustrating for Americans right now.
+And we're certainly not yet on that side of the gyroscope that's moving us back towards the middle, which is very, very frustrating for Americans right now.

 Yeah.

-Uh and this is every industry reporting this.
+And this is every industry reporting this.

-What's gonna change?
+What's going to change?

-Yeah, this is a great question.
+This is a great question.

-This is this is the only one they're doing a really great job in, unfortunately.
+See, this is the only one they're doing a really great job in, unfortunately.

-And we have these huge supply and demand imbalances That have resulted from government policy.
+And we have these huge supply and demand imbalances that have resulted from government policy.

 Of course, we had crazy fiscal spending.

-Of course we had the federal government spending.
+Of course, we had the federal government spending.

 But there's not enough discussion of how some of the policies impacted things like the labor market.

-The fact that the Fed put money into the market, it pumped up people's 401ks, it pumped up their houses' values.
+The fact that the Fed put money into the market, it pumped up people's 401ks.

-We had a a a clamp down on legal immigration.
+We had a clampdown on legal immigration.

 We had 2 million legal immigrants who didn't come back into the workforce.

-So now we have a situation where there are basically almost two jobs available for every job seeker out there, and that completely sent everything into disarray.
+So now we have a situation where there are basically almost two jobs available for every job seeker out there.

-So that is that long tail of the war, you know, these unintended consequences from central planners thinking they can just turn off the economy and flip it back on as if it were a computer modem.
+So that is that long tail of the war, these unintended consequences from central planners thinking they can just turn off the economy and flip it back on as if it were a computer modem.

 Yeah.

-Had they never had they not done a lockdown in many states.
+Had they not done a lockdown in many states, what would have been different?

-You know, Florida didn't do a lockdown.
+Florida didn't do a lockdown.

 You don't see a big difference in the numbers.

-Every every I mean, nothing would have been different with death if we had focused on the people who were at risk and we went through the mitigation strategies, we would have saved the country economically and we would have had no different outcome.
+If we had focused on the people who were at risk and we went through the mitigation strategies, we would have saved the country economically and we would have had no different outcome.

 There have been different approaches all across the globe.